youkwhd/youkwhd.com/content/blog/how-to-style-text-or-underlined-link/index.md

 ### conclusion
 there is a lot of way when it comes to styling in web development. pick a good and efficient way to make the css globally reuseable.
 Any solution would work if you put effort into it. i hope this article helps you to understand the use of [css pseudo elements](https://www.w3schools.com/css/css_pseudo_elements.asp)

-however, the `box-shadow` is the better way to implement the underlined text, happi hacking.
+however, `box-shadow` is the better way to implement the underlined text, happi hacking.